BorisNaguet/solr-maven-plugin/README.md

 After a while you'll see that:
 ```
 [INFO] ------------------------------------------------------------------
-[INFO] Hit ENTER on the console to stop Cassandra and continue the build.
+[INFO] Hit ENTER on the console to stop Solr and continue the build.
 ```
 So it's better to clean stop with **Enter** instead of kill.

 ### Solr version
-As is, the plugin starts Solr 5.5.1 (will be updated with time of course).
+As is, the plugin starts Solr 6.2.1 (will be updated with time of course).
 If you need another version, you might try to directly change the "classpath" of the plugin:

 These are the only dependencies that you need to update: